IulianJigau/Internship-Assignment-Anagram-Finder/Code-Overview.md

 - Reads words from the input file.
 - Writes each word to a file named `len_X.txt`, where **X** is the word’s length.

-This prevents the main memory structure (`HashMap`) from growing uncontrollably when dealing with very large datasets.
+This is meant to reduce the main memory structure (`HashMap`) in size in order to mitigate the memory growth in large datasets.

 ---